AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

    >
    >The enterprise admin can generate a new application from the LinkedIn Learning Admin portal to get the Appkey and the Secret  key .

-1. Click Save.
+1. Click **Save**.

    The configuration is saved and the LinkedIn Learning connection for your account is added.
-You can now click Manage Connections from the home page, and edit your configuration anytime.
+You can now click **Manage Connections** from the home page, and edit your configuration anytime.

-1. If you already have a connection established, click Manage Connections view all your connections.
+1. If you already have a connection established, click **Manage Connections** view all your connections.

    >[!NOTE]
    >